Addepar/RedFlag/README.md

 # CI Mode

-RedFlag can be run in CI pipelines to flag PRs and add the appropriate reviewers.
+RedFlag can be run in CI pipelines to flag commits (sometimes which span multiple PRs) and add the appropriate reviewers.
-This mode uses GitHub Actions to run RedFlag on every PR and post a comment if the PR requires a review.
+This mode uses GitHub Actions to run RedFlag on every commit and post a comment if the PR requires a review.

 [![CI Mode][docs-ci-mode]][docs-ci-mode-url]